necl9/MauseBad/README.md

 |Esc:| to regain the control of your keyboard. :) The same as CapsLock - does not close the program.        |

 # Usage:
-- Press CapsLock whenever you want to do something with the mouse, but don't want to move your hands from the keyboard.
+- Press CapsLock.
+    - 'CapsLock' again will return your keyboard to you to use as usual.
+    - Or reset back to beginning if you want to cancel your mouse movement.
 - In the top-left corner of your screen you should see a pic "Mouse Layer".
 - Now you can use all of the key-commands mentioned above.
 - If you choose a command that needs to move the mouse, you'll be shown a grid on the screen.
 - For starters, you can just follow the instructions on the screen.
-For example, if you press 'z' then 'n', you'll choose the bottom left corner sell.
+For example, if you press 'z' then 'n', you'll choose the bottom left corner cell.
 - Now you can either press 'Space' to move the mouse to the center of that cell, or select a specific part of the cell for more precision
     - For example 'z' again will move to the far bottom-left corner of the selected cell.
 - You can also interrupt the cell selection with 'Space' at any time.
     - If you press 'Space' right after the grid is shown - the mouse will move to the center of the screen.
     - If you press, again for example, 'z' and 'Space' - your mouse will move to the center of the 'z-cluster' at the bottom-left (all the cells starting with 'z').
-- Also, you can just press 'z' 3 times and it will do the same as 'znz', or 'znn', of 'nnn'.
+- Also, you can just press 'z' 3 times and it will do the same as 'znz', or 'znn', or 'nnn'.
     - That is because script devides your keyboard on the left and right side of 5x4 grid:

         | Left =     | = Right     |